 20207.
 Race, Ethnicity, and Human Development.
 This course is based upon the premise that the study of human development is enhanced by examining the experiences of diverse groups, without one group standing as the "standard" against which others are compared and evaluated.
 Accordingly, this course provides an encompassing theoretical framework for examining the processes of human development for diverse humans, while also highlighting the critical role of context and culture.
 M. Spencer.
 Autumn.
+(C, B)

 20209.
 Adolescent Development.
 Adolescence represents a period of unusually rapid growth and development.
 At the same time, under the best of social circumstances and contextual conditions, the teenage years represent a challenging period.
 This course presents the experiences of diverse youth from a variety of theoretical perspectives, improving our understanding about the "what" of human development as well as the "how."
 Ultimately, the conceptual orientation described is critical for (1) designing better social policy; (2) improving the training and support of socializing agents (e.g., teachers); and (3) enhancing human developmental outcomes (e.g., resilient patterns).
 M. Spencer.
 Winter.
+(B, D)

 20400/30400.
 Intensive Study of a Culture: Lowland Maya History and Ethnography.
 This seminar surveys patterns of cultural continuity and discontinuity in the lowland Maya area of southeastern Mexico from the time of Spanish contact until the present.
-The survey encompasses the dynamics of first contact, long term cultural accommodations achieved during colonial rule, disruptions introduced by state and market forces during the early Intensive

-Study of a Culture: Lowland Maya History and Ethnography postcolonial period, the status of indigenous communities in the twentieth century, and new social, economic, and political challenges being faced today by the contemporary peoples of the area.
-A variety of traditional theoretical concerns of the broader Mesoamerican region will be stressed.
+The survey encompasses the dynamics of first contact, long term cultural accommodations achieved during colonial rule, and disruptions introduced by state and market forces during the early postcolonial period, the status of indigenous communities in the twentieth century, and new social, economic, and political challenges being faced today by the contemporary peoples of the area.
+Traditional theoretical concerns of the broader Mesoamerican region are stressed.
 J. Lucy.
-Spring.
-Not offered 2009-10; will be offered 2010-11.
+Autumn.
+(C)

 21000/31000.
 Cultural Psychology. (=ANTH 21500/35110, PSYC 23000/33000) PQ: Third- or fourth-year standing.
 There is a substantial portion of the psychological nature of human beings that is neither homogeneous nor fixed across time and space.
 At the heart of the discipline of cultural psychology is the tenet of psychological pluralism.
-Research findings in cultural psychology thus raise provocative questions about the integrity and value of alternative forms of subjectivity across cultural groups.
+Research findings in cultural psychology raise provocative questions about the integrity and value of alternative forms of subjectivity across cultural groups.
 This course analyzes the concept of "culture" and examines ethnic and cross-cultural variations in mental functioning, with special attention to the cultural psychology of emotions, self, moral judgment, categorization, and reasoning.
 R. Shweder.
 Autumn.
 (C)